rebelstackio/pgfilter/README.md

 ## Binary/Text Data

 Use `--max-buffer-length` and `--skip-overflow` to avoid hang up the parsing process on rows with bytea columns or texts columns with multiple spaces and new lines characters.
-These columns are hard to parse because its nature and to avoid a really slow process `pg_restore_filter` can ignore the whole line if it exceeds `--max-buffer-length` and to avoid stop the process the flag `--skip-overflow` should be enabled.
+These columns are hard to parse because its nature and to avoid a really slow process `pgfilter` can ignore the whole line if it exceeds `--max-buffer-length` and to avoid stop the process the flag `--skip-overflow` should be enabled.
 Check [split2 npm package](https://www.npmjs.com/package/split2) to read more about this behavior.

 ## Increase Heap size
 Update the variable **MAX_MEMORY** in the file `/etc/pgfilter/.env`.
 By default this value is **8192(8Gb)**